Silhouette of a person in a serene landscape representing mental health and wellness.

 • Was the antidepressant taken properly?

-• Is there anything else that could be causing or exacerbating your symptoms?
+• else that could be causing or exacerbating your

 The following individuals have been considered by medical professionals to be susceptible to treatment-resistant depression: